S-A-S-26/Vim-Commands/README.md

 9. gd to jump to defination of a function.
 10. press '`' to move between the previous and current line.
 11. press space+ca to auto import things if it shows not imported on them.
-12. To check current file name press 1 Ctrl + G
+12. To check current file name press 1 Ctrl + G.
+13. Second way to get current file name !ls %:p in command line.